MiguelMonederoRubio/MasterDataScience_FinalProject_TFM/README.md

 11)	2020/2021
 12)	2021/2022

+Each year has its own excel file.
+For simplicity, we have saved the 12 files in csv format.

 ## 3. Front-end
 The front-end has been done on streamlit, to use it you will need to run the “myapp.py” file: streamlit run “your directory” /myapp.py